About the ACTion Council

 Organizations Also Represented By Existing Members

 National Institute for Health Research INVOLVE

 Outcome Measures in Rheumatology

 The original ACTion Council was part of the International Foundation for Autoimmune & Autoinflammatory Arthritis’ (AiArthritis) award-winning A Community Team (ACT) project.
 Initial support for this project was provided by ACT sponsors Celgene, UCB, and Bristol Myers Squibb.
 In 2020, the ACTion Council became it’s own initiative, managed by the International Foundation for Autoimmune & Autoinflammatory Arthritis (AiArthritis).

-We thank our current 2021 sponsor, Bristol Myers Squibb (BMS), for your continued support to help make this vision become a reality.
+We thank our first 2022 sponsors, industry supporter Bristol Myers Squibb (BMS) and Patient Organization supporter Lupus and Allied Diseases Association, Inc. for helping to make this vision become a reality.
 To learn more about how your group can support this initiative, please email email@example.com.